↓

 About James Serra

-I work at Microsoft as a big data and data warehousing solution architect where I have been for most of the last ten years.
+I work at Microsoft as a big data and data warehousing solution architect where I have been for most of the last eleven years.
 Prior to that I was an independent consultant working as a Data Warehouse/Business Intelligence architect and developer.
-I am a prior SQL Server MVP with over 35 years of IT experience.
+I am a prior SQL Server MVP with over 40 years of IT experience.
 The views and opinions on this blog are mine and not that of Microsoft.
 Check out my book Deciphering Data Architectures: Choosing Between a Modern Data Warehouse, Data Fabric, Data Lakehouse, and Data Mesh.

 Follow me!